Hale Kaheka

 No analysis available

-I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' but found none.
-All listings emphasize in-unit washer/dryers instead, so there is no evidence of community laundry on every floor.
+I searched the public remarks for wording like "laundry on each floor," "community laundry on every floor," and similar phrases.
+The listings only mention in-unit washer/dryer, so there is no evidence of a shared laundry facility on every floor.

 No analysis available